CHAMPIONS LEAGUE FINAL PREVIEW

 A GREAT MATCH-UP

-Atléti can take heart from their recent simeonedominance in derby matches.
+Atléti can take heart from their recent dominance in derby matches.
 Since the final two years ago, Real have won just 1 of 10 derbies.
 Simeone knows what it takes to get under the skin of his cross-city rivals, something he needs to do from the off if he wants to have any chance of winning.
 They will feel that a European title is long overdue, whereas for Real anything other than victory will be a disaster.
 Both capital clubs were narrowly beaten by Barcelona in the La Liga title race and to the Copa del Rey, so coming away from the final empty handed is not an option.

 The two are united by the city, but are divided by all else.
 Their styles, beliefs and methods are complete opposites, and it will be fascinating to see how they clash in their quest to be crowned Champions of Europe.